jbrunton4/dotfiles/README.md

 Any other dependency will be installed automatically - for example, [sivel/speedtest-cli](https://github.com/sivel/speedtest-cli) is installed via `python3`'s `pip` module, whose presence in the environment will be automatically ensured by the program.

+It is **recommended** to use a nerd font, so that programs such as [oh-my-posh](https://github.com/JanDeDobbeleer/oh-my-posh) and [dashboard-nvim](https://github.com/nvimdev/dashboard-nvim) can display correctly.
+[FiraCode Nerd Mono](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/FiraCode/Regular) is a great option to use and guaranteed to work with this configuration.

 ## Uninstallation
 The uninstall feature has not yet been implemented.
 See [the issue addressing this enhancement](https://github.com/jbrunton4/dotfiles/issues/5).